twobombs/qrackmin/README.md

 - -v /var/log/qrack:/var/log/qrack for saving of measured results outside container

-then: docker exec -ti [containerID] bash - ThereminQ repo with runfile is checked out on root
+then: docker exec -ti [containerID] bash - ThereminQ repo with runfile is checked out on /root

 ---------------